 "Even though this makes life harder/more work for me, which I don’t need, I will work hard for our friendship."

 "Although this reminds me of a whole lot of other bad stuff, it’s only Monday; I’m going to handle this."

 "Even if this is proof that I live with a criminal/fool/idiot/dolt/hopeless case, he/she is my idiot—and I love him/her dearly, the last time I checked."

-"Although he/she promised to love, honour and cherish, so did I—and I’m going to do it right now."
+"Although he/she promised to love, honor and cherish, so did I—and I’m going to do it right now."

 Nothing will ever change around here